dsa-lsc/dsa-constitution-and-bylaws/bylaws.md

 They shall work with the appropriate staff persons in carrying out these responsibilities.

 ### Section 2.
-The agendas for the NPC meetings will be proposed by the SC.
+The agendas for the NPC meetings will be proposed by the SC and announced to membership 14 days in advance.
 These shall include, on a regular basis, discussion and supervision of staff, finances, publications, education, general political direction and coalition work.

 ### Section 3.